 Evaluation for 8-hour Daily Maximum Ozone: The operational model performance evaluation for eighthour daily maximum ozone was conducted using the statistics defined above.
-Ozone measurements for 2015 in the continental U.S. were included in the evaluation and were taken from the 2015 State/local monitoring site data in the EPA Air Quality System (AQS) and the Clean Air Status and Trends Network (CASTNet).
+Ozone measurements in the continental U.S. were included in the evaluation and were taken from the 2016 state/local monitoring site data in AQS and the Clean Air Status and Trends Network (CASTNet).